Search:

 • pro tip: ensure 'Display Settings' are set to two screens

-• pro tip: ensure the windows sound setting for the browser is set to minimum if the presentation itself has sound
+• pro tip: ensure the windows sound setting for the browser is set to minimum if the powerpoint presentation itself has sound

 • ask if there are any new people at the meeting and welcome them

-• President's or Committee notices
+• President's and Committee notices

 • weekly activity reports